KOINSLOT-Inc/kywy/ROADMAP.md

 The Kywy engine is currently in a beta state: fully functional and usable, and ready for a period of maturation, refinement based on user feedback, and new feature implementation.

-Since the engine is out in the wild for use, we'll call it `v1.0.0`.
+Since the engine is out in the wild for use, we'll call it at least `v1`.

 This roadmap will sketch out our path forward along three major work streams: documentation, codebase maturity, and new features development.